geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     "AUTOLOGIN" - No login form provided which will automatically login the user when possible.

+**OPENIDCONNECT_LOGSENSITIVE_INFO**

+    "true" or "false" (default)

+    Logs: CODE, ACCESS TOKEN, ID TOKEN, userinfo endpoint result, and calculated GeoNetwork authorities.

+    LOGGING THIS INFORMATION IS PROBABLY A SECURITY AND PERSONAL INFORMATION RISK.
+    DO NOT TURN THIS ON IN A SYSTEM THAT IS ACTUALLY BEING USED.

+    We try not to log very sensitive information - we don't log the full access or id token (just the claims part).
+    We log the single-use CODE, but it should have already been deactivated by the server before we log it.

+    The access token, userinfo, and id token contain sensitive information (i.e. real names, email address, etc...)

 Configuration for a Keycloak Server
 ===================================